silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Token Transfer Hooks (During Transition Collateral)

 - **Collateral Token Transfer**:
   - During the transition, collateral tokens are transferred to reflect the user's updated collateral position.
-This action triggers a **Share Token Transfer Hook** for **Hook.COLLATERAL_TOKEN** or **Hook.PROTECTED_TOKEN** type.
+This action triggers a **Share Token Transfer Hook** both **Hook.COLLATERAL_TOKEN** and **Hook.PROTECTED_TOKEN** types.
 These hooks manage the token transfer logic to reflect the change in collateral type during the transition.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Token Transfer Hook](#share-token-transfer-hook) section.
 ---

-# Switch Collateral to This Silo Function Hook Actions
+# Switch Collateral to This Silo function hook actions

 - **Action**: `Hook.SWITCH_COLLATERAL` (beforeAction and afterAction)
   - **Context**: This hook is invoked when collateral is switched to the current silo.
 The function allows for actions to be taken before and after the collateral switch is executed.